- 09 August 2021

 How much do Band 6 Nurses get paid?

-We are coming to the end of the NHS Pay Deal that was introduced in 2018.
+We have reached the end of the NHS Pay Deal that was introduced in 2018.

 However, given the experience and skills you need to develop to make the transition from Band 5 to Band 6, most Band 6 Nurses will actually earn a little more than this.